Altinity/terraform-aws-eks-clickhouse/docs/README.md

 > ⚠️ The module will create a Node Pool for each combination of instance type and subnet.
 For example, if you have 3 subnets and 2 instance types, this module will create 6 different Node Pools.

 👉 Check [terraform registry](https://registry.terraform.io/modules/Altinity/eks-clickhouse/aws/latest) for a complete terraform specification for this module.

+## AWS Labs Blueprint

+This module is the consequence of a collaboration between [Altinity](https://altinity.com) and [AWS Labs](https://awslabs.github.io/data-on-eks/).
+It is part of a series of tutorials to aim people do fancy stuff with data on AWS EKS (using different technologies)

+You can find the complete blueprint [here](#), which use most of the code provided in this repo as a terraform module.